Knuromuro/kick-multibot-panel/README.md

 - `TOTP_SECRET` – base32 secret for two factor login

 The backend exposes Prometheus metrics at `/metrics` and uses Redis + RQ for background jobs.
+It also provides `/sync/pull` and `/sync/push` for two-way event synchronization.

 ## Usage